 POLICIES IN RELATION TO SLAVERY AND HUMAN TRAFFICKING

-In early 2020, as part of a raft of measures to support our employees during covid-19 disruption, we accelerated the rollout of a new communications platform which facilitates communication with all our workforce and will enable us to ensure policies and guidance are clearly and promptly shared with all who need them.
-We are also due to launch a Learning Management System, which will give us the ability to host, share and mandate workplace learning for all employees which will support us in ensuring that training and guidance is given to those who require it.
+In 2020, as part of a raft of measures to support our employees during the COVID-19 disruption, we accelerated the rollout of a new platform which facilitates communication with all our workforce, enabling us to ensure policies and guidance are clearly and promptly shared with all who need them.
+We further rolled out a Learning Management System, giving us the ability to host, share and mandate workplace learning for all employees which will support us in ensuring that training and guidance is given to those who require it.

 Chief Financial Officer